Getting Started with Python Environments: Conda, venv, and Installing Dependencies

 Check if Conda is Installed

-Search for a Package
+conda update condaSearch for a Package

-conda search <package-name>
+conda search <package-name>Install a Package

-Install a Package
+conda install <package-name>Remove a Package

 conda remove <package-name>